 The EDI page of the Vanier CGS website provides guidelines and resources geared towards applicants, host institutions, referees, and reviewers and readers, and addressing the following topics: research respectfully involving Indigenous communities; reducing unconscious bias, and promoting equity, diversity and inclusion.

-An important component ensuring EDI is reflected in our selection process is the careful consideration to each applicant’s career interruptions and personal circumstances.
+An important component ensuring EDI which is reflected in our selection process is the careful consideration of each applicant’s career interruptions and personal circumstances.
 The review of an applicant’s track record will take into consideration the availability of research and leadership opportunities.
-Applicants are thus encouraged to identify any circumstances that may have delayed or interrupted their academic and/or career advancement (if applicable) in the Personal Leadership Letter attachment of their application.
+Applicants are thus encouraged to identify any circumstances that may have delayed or interrupted their academic and/or career advancement (if applicable) in the Special Attention attachment of their nomination.

 Tri-Agency Statement on Equity, Diversity and Inclusion (EDI)

 The Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council, and the Social Sciences and Humanities Research Council are committed to excellence in research and research training.
-Read more in the Statement from the Tri-Agency Presidents.
+Achieving a more equitable, diverse and inclusive Canadian research enterprise is essential to creating the excellent, innovative and impactful research necessary to advance knowledge and understanding, and to respond to local, national and global challenges.
+Read more…

 Sex- and Gender-based Analysis Plus (SGBA+)